 - Or email: [email protected]

 Government has set up a dedicated SMME fund to provide financial or non-financial assistance for small businesses.
 Businesses need to register and specify the level of assistance they need.
-If your business has already registered, call the dedicated number to find out if you qualify.
+If your business has already been registered, call the dedicated number to find out if you qualify.

 - Department of Home Affairs: 0800 601 190